ParthK117/etn-ez-miner/README.md

 It is also better than a command-line only miner or pre-configured miner in that it has automatic error correction, directly reports pool fees and payouts within the miner window, and does not force you to use a specific miner or pool.

-To use it, just start ‘Electroneum Easy CPU or GPU Miner.exe’ from your zip folder, extract it all, enter your address and start mining!
+To use it, just start ‘Electroneum Ez CPU GPU Miner.exe’ from your zip folder, extract it all, enter your address and start mining!

 Features: